meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Required: True
 - Default: `[]`

-`disabledOnAttributes` disable the typo tolerance feature on the specified attributes.
+`disableOnAttributes` disable the typo tolerance feature on the specified document attributes.

 ### 1.2.1.3 `disableOnWords`